Quantum battery with non-Hermitian charging: Enhancement of power with symmetric charger

-\item The performance of the battery remains almost invariant with the increase of system size, \(N\) of the QB Hamiltonian.
-However, the scaling analysis of QB requires much more careful investigation which we will do next.
+and we drop the superscripts $\mathcal{PT}$ and ``Herm" in the analysis as it will be evident from the context.
+Note that in this region, the charging via \(\mathcal{PT}\)-symmetric Hamiltonian has a real energy spectrum \cite{lee2014}. \(P_{\max}\) reaches its maximum value with the charging Hamiltonian having \(\alpha_i =\pi/2\) which is the exceptional point, thereby establishing the dependency of power on non-Hermiticity.
+Furthermore, we notice that the optimal state obtained during the maximization of time required to reach the orthogonal state from the initial one \cite{wang_cpb_2020, impens_pra_2021} may not always be the excited state from which \(P_{\max}\) is achieved.
+To achieve the maximum power output, the energy stored (i.e., the numerator of \(P_{\max}\)) is higher in the non-Hermitian case than that of the Hermitian one while the time in \(P_{\max}\) may not be smaller in the former case than in the latter one.

-\item It was shown that the QB can show quantum advantage (i.e., a QB is said to give quantum advantage when \(P_{\max}\) obtained with the battery Hamiltonian having non vanishing interaction strength \(J/|h| \neq 0\) is higher than that of the battery having vanishing interaction strength, i.e., \(J/|h|=0\) when the initial state of the battery is the ground state of the $XX$ model \cite{srijon2020}.
-We observe in Fig. \ref{fig:inspower_J} that non-Hermitian charging Hamiltonian can also provide quantum gain for different values of \(\alpha\).
-Moreover, unlike Hermitian situation, the quantum advantage in the non-Hermitian framework is observed both in the positive and negative regions of \(J/|h|\) although the sharp continuous increase in the positive domain is not visible in the negative domain.
-This is possibly due to the fact that the charging battery Hamiltonian involves magnetic field both in the \(x\) and \(z\) directions while the initial state of the QB with low \(J/|h|\) is prepared in the paramagnetic phase and hence after charging starts, there is competition between spins to keep in the \(z\) and \(x\) direction, thereby producing more power in this system.
+The performance of the battery remains almost invariant with the increase of system size \(N\) of the QB Hamiltonian although the scaling analysis of the QB requires much more careful investigation which we will do next.
+It was shown that the QB can show quantum advantage (i.e., a battery is said to provide a quantum advantage when \(P_{\max}\) is higher for the battery Hamiltonian having non-vanishing interaction strength \(J/|h| \neq 0\) than that of the battery with vanishing interaction strength, i.e., \(J/|h|=0\)) when the initial state of the battery is the ground state of the $XX$ model \cite{srijon2020}.
+We observe in Fig. \ref{fig:inspower_J} that the non-Hermitian charging Hamiltonian can also furnish quantum advantage for different values of \(\alpha_i\).
+Moreover, unlike the Hermitian charger, the quantum advantage in the non-Hermitian framework is observed both in the positive and negative regions of \(J/|h|\) although the sharp continuous increase in the positive domain is not visible in the negative domain.